 In the majority of cases, a single session will not be enough to help overcome any issues you’re facing.
 Counselling is a journey, and it takes time and consistency to work effectively.
 Because of this, many people opt for regular counselling sessions to make the most of the process.

 Counselling can help you understand yourself better and the way you think, which will ultimately help you develop a clearer understanding of your problems.
 The more armed with information you are, the easier it gradually becomes to navigate your way through any difficulties you are facing so that eventually you can come out the other side feeling more positive.
 Counselling can also help you understand other people’s point of view better, which can shed light onto the way you interpret words or actions.

 Types of Counselling Therapy

 When it comes to counselling there are a range of different approaches, or therapies that can be used.
-The type of therapy used will depend on your counsellor’s preferences, the issues you are facing and what type of person you are.
+The type of therapy used will depend on the issues you are facing and what type of person you are.
 Most counsellors won’t decide on a therapy type until they have found out more about you and the way you think which is why we offer a free initial consultation for ALL prospective clients.